 First-generation biofuels (produced primarily from food crops such as grains, sugar beet and oil seeds) are limited in their ability to achieve targets for oil-product substitution, climate change mitigation, and economic growth.
 Their sustainable production is under scanner, as is the possibility of creating undue competition for land and water used for food and fibre production.

 The cumulative impacts of these concerns have increased the interest in developing biofuels produced from non-food biomass.
 Feedstocks from lignocellulosic materials include cereal straw, bagasse, forest residues, and purpose-grown energy crops such as vegetative grasses and short rotation forests.
 These second-generation biofuels could avoid many of the concerns facing first-generation biofuels and potentially offer greater cost reduction potential in the longer term.

 The largest potential feedstock for ethanol is lignocellulosic biomass, which includes materials such as agricultural residues (corn stover, crop straws and bagasse), herbaceous crops (alfalfa, switchgrass), short rotation woody crops, forestry residues, waste paper and other wastes (municipal and industrial).

 Bioethanol production from these feedstocks could be an attractive alternative for disposal of these residues.
 Importantly, lignocellulosic feedstocks do not interfere with food security.
-Moreover, bioethanol is very important for both rural and urban areas in terms of energy security reason, environmental concern, employment opportunities, agricultural development, foreign exchange saving, socioeconomic issues etc.
+Moreover, bioethanol is very important for both rural and urban areas in terms of energy security reason, environmental concern, employment opportunities, rural development, foreign exchange saving, socioeconomic issues etc.

 Economically, lignocellulosic biomass has an advantage over other agriculturally important biofuels feedstocks such as corn starch, soybeans, and sugarcane, because it can be produced quickly and at significantly lower cost than food crops.